 Both entrepreneurs and regular employees would find Marinova’s first advice.

 Diversifying your income source would protect you from the risk of suddenly losing your job or primary source of profit.
 In Marinov’s case, she found more than one way to make money on her website through advertising, direct subscriptions, and a licensing deal.

 Of course, following what she did would take a lot of time and work.
 Still, it’s a must for every entrepreneur who wants to ensure their financial stability as they grow their business.

 Marinova believes that you have two choices in life: to create or to imitate.
 She leans more on the side of creating, especially using original ideas.

 As with the other aspects of running a business, coming up with something original to stand out from the competition isn’t always easy.
 You’ll make mistakes along the way– but that’s fine.

 Quoting popular Internet writer Tim Urban, Marinova assures that ‘originals are a mess.’

-Marinova has learned that true freedom can be attained when you decided to do things your way.
-Quoting another one of her inspirations, columnist Anna Quindlen, she says that nothing important or meaningful or interesting has really come out of imitations.
+Marinova has learned that true freedom can be attained when you decide to do things your way.
+Quoting another one of her inspirations, columnist Anna Quindlen, she says that nothing important or meaningful, or interesting has really come out of imitations.